The reduction number of canonical ideals: Introduction

 \section{Introduction}

-The class of Cohen-Macaulay rings is a central subject in commutative rings.
-As is well-known, Cohen-Macaulay rings are stratified by

-in terms of homological algebra.
-Among them, the notion of Gorenstein rings is defined by the local finiteness of the self-injective dimension.
-Gorenstein rings are known to have interesting properties such as total reflexivity, and they appear with beautiful symmetry in not only commutative algebra but also combinatorics, algebraic geometry, invariant theory and so on.
-On the other hand, there is a large gap in whether the self-injective dimension is finite or not, and many Cohen-Macaulay rings appearing in concrete examples are actually not Gorenstein rings.
+The aim of this paper is to develop a theory of non-Gorenstein Cohen-Macaulay rings.
+Gorenstein rings are an important class of Cohen-Macaulay rings and known to have good properties such as duality and reflexivity.
+On the other hand, among the huge class of Cohen-Macaulay rings, the class of Gorenstein rings seems narrower.
 For instance, although any normal semigroup rings are Cohen-Macaulay, a normal semigroup ring is Gorenstein only the case that its interior coincides with itself after some shift (see \cite[Theorem 6.3.5]{BH}).
-Furthermore, if $R$ is a Cohen-Macaulay local ring and $M$ is a maximal Cohen-Macaulay $R$-module, the idealization $R\ltimes M$ is always Cohen-Macaulay local ring again.
-However, $R\ltimes M$ is Gorenstein if and only if $M$ is the canonical module of $R$ (\cite{R}).
+Moreover, if $R$ is a Cohen-Macaulay local ring and $M$ is a maximal Cohen-Macaulay $R$-module, the idealization $R\ltimes M$ becomes Cohen-Macaulay local ring again.
+However, $R\ltimes M$ becomes Gorenstein only in the case that $M$ is the canonical module of $R$ (\cite{R}).
 Therefore, it seems natural to expect a new class of rings between Gorenstein and Cohen-Macaulay.

-One of the important results of the problem is about {\it almost Gorenstein rings}.
-The basic papers \cite{BF, GMP, GTT} revealed the properties of the non-Gorenstein almost Gorenstein rings such as G-Regularity and the Gorensteinness of the blow-up of local rings at the maximal ideals.
+{\it Almost Gorenstein rings} are one of the most interesting objects in the study of non-Gorenstein rings.
+The basic papers \cite{BF, GMP, GTT} revealed the properties of the non-Gorenstein almost Gorenstein local rings such as G-regularity and the Gorensteinness of the blow-up at the maximal ideals in dimension one.
 Besides the almost Gorenstein theory, the study of non-Gorenstein Cohen-Macaulay rings has been carried out under intense competition.
 One can also find other stratifications of Cohen-Macaulay rings in \cite{CGKM, DS, DS2, GK, HHS}.
-These theories are based on study of canonical ideals, especially in dimension one.
-But they have not unified yet.

-The purpose of this paper is to introduce a new invariant in terms of canonical ideals, say {\it canonical reduction number}.
-The invariant measures how close to be Gorenstein, and preserved by localizations, dividing non-zerodivisors, and flat local homomorphisms (Remark \ref{lll1.7} (b), (c), Theorem \ref{i1.7}, and Proposition \ref{d1.1}).
-Furthermore the invariant will build bridges among above theories of non-Gorenstein Cohen-Macaulay rings (Theorem \ref{qqq3.11}).
+Especially, {\it nearly Gorenstein rings} have gained attention in recent years along with the notion of the trace ideal of the canonical module (\cite{DKT, HHS, MS}).